sgmua8/electrum-dash/docs/dip3/separate_op_own_howto.md

 Select service params.
 The BLS public key should be copied and sent to the owner of the masternode together with the service params.
-The BLS private key should be saved to dash.conf of the masternode Dash Core node, with subsequent restart of the node.
+The BLS private key should be saved to cintamani.conf of the masternode Dash Core node, with subsequent restart of the node.

 <p><image src="operator/p2.png" width="800" />